Asylum seekers with criminal records would be more quickly removed under Biden proposal

 The public comment period on the notice for the proposed rule will be from May 13 to June 12.
 The senior DHS official said the agency anticipates the proposed rule to be finalized this year and quickly implemented.

-The post Asylum seekers with criminal records would be more quickly removed under Biden proposal appeared first on Nebraska Examiner.
+The post Asylum seekers with criminal records would be more quickly removed under Biden proposal appeared first on Kansas Reflector.